Good Neighbor Insurance

 • Contact Us

-Even if you are unlawfully detained, you will need to have a bag packed since many countries require you to provide for yourself if you’re in jail, or if you’re incarcerated against your will on fabricated charges.
+Even if you happen to be unlawfully detained, it’s still important to have a bag packed.
+Many countries require you to provide for yourself if you’re in jail, or if you’re incarcerated against your will on fabricated charges.
 If you’re interested, there is a story about this in the free guide offered below.

 Start with our Free Travel Safety Guide

-Our free 40-page Travel Safety Guide about bug-out bags is a great place to start!
 It offers advice and guidance to help you prepare for a knock on the door in the middle of the night.
 Or if you find yourself having to quickly flee for your own protection or safety.
+This is definitely worth a few minutes of your time!

 What Should I Include in my Bug-out Bag?